nhsengland/community_waits/README.md

 Walton N, Dray M, Smith T, Mainey C (2025).
 NHSRwaitinglist: Waiting List Metrics Using Queuing Theory.
 R package version 0.1.1, https://nhs-r-community.github.io/NHSRwaitinglist/.

+To run this analysis, open the R project.

+Open the run file

+Change the region to the nsame of the region you wish to run the analysis for.

+Run the run file script.

+An outt will be created and named based on the date of the latest data and region selected.

 #### Outputs
 The report produces an interactive quarto document.